dakujem/oliva-tree/readme.md

 >
 > 📖 **[documentation](doc/docs.md)**
 >

->
-> 📢
->
-> It's been a long time since the dawn of this library.
-> It still runs on modern PHP, but it's far from optimal.
->
-> See a modern reimplementation of this library: [👉 `dakujem/oliva`](https://github.com/dakujem/oliva)
->
-> I finally found a reason to reimplement the idea
-> and will soon release a stable version of the aforementioned new tool for building and managing trees.
->

 **Oliva Tree** is a powerful yet simple to use utility for handling tree data structures in PHP.